IOWA HIGH SCHOOL SPEECH ASSOCIATION

 Radio News

 - a student prepares a news program with given news copy in 30 minutes.
-A speaker
+A speaker system is used with the audience located in another room.

 Length: between 4-5 minutes